Send the link below via email or IMCopy

 But there is hope!

-You may receive money for school expenses in two main different forms
+You may receive money for school expenses in two main forms that will help cover finances.

 Bridging the Gap

 Free Money: Or funds that you will receive without any responsibility to repay down the road